sara-nl/griddocs/source/Pages/Practices/picas/picas_overview.rst

 PiCaS server is based on CouchDB.
 CouchDB stores documents which are self-contained pieces of information.
 These documents support a dynamic data model, so unlike traditional databases, CouchDB allows storing and retrieving any piece of information as long as it can be defined as key-value pairs.
 This feature is used to store all the information needed to keep track of the job stages and all of the required in- and outputs.

 CouchDB also provides a Restful HTTP API, which means that we can easily access information with an HTTP client.
-This can be a browser, a commandline application like curl or a complete client library.
+This can be a browser, a command-line application like curl or a complete client library.
 It is also possible to interact with the CouchDB database behind PiCaS using the web-interface.

 Picas views
 ===========